Upcoming Events

 Motivating Students to Improve: The desire to progress to the next level motivates students to practice regularly and strive for continuous improvement.
 Gradings challenge students to push their limits and achieve their full potential.

-TFC’s Approach to Gradings
+TFC’s Approach To Gradings

 At TFC, we take a holistic approach to gradings.
 Our assessments include demonstrating proficiency in techniques, understanding martial arts principles, and physical fitness.
 Sparring is also a crucial component, allowing students to apply what they have learned in real-life scenarios.